Chamomile Tea For Babies: Benefits, Dosage And Side Effects

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-You have a warm cup of chamomile tea when you have trouble sleeping or want to relax.
+Drinking a warm cup of chamomile tea can be soothing and help you sleep or relax.
 But can chamomile tea for babies work the same way?
 Though it has relaxing and soothing properties, you may want to know in detail before you give it to your little one.
 Infusing this popular home remedy in your baby’s cup could help control coliciProlonged crying or fussiness in a baby. and ease fussiness, but does it have other benefits?
 Keep reading this post as we tell you how safe chamomile tea is for babies, its side effects, and more.

 In This Article